All Episodes

 They're doing the same thing with inflation.

-We've had a 40-year record high of inflation uh for many months before Putin even amassed troops on the border of Ukraine.
+We've had a 40-year record high of inflation for many months before Putin even amassed troops on the border of Ukraine.

 Exactly.

-Now let me ask you, are you an owner?
+Let me ask you, are you an owner?

-Are you an owner operator, or do you work for a company?
+Are you an owner-operator or do you work for a company?

 Okay.